-- Improve the processes - Before you look to automate these processes, you must first determine whether they are necessary and if they are, assess whether they can be simplified.
-Many processes can grow organically as the business grows but often, they are not optimised.
+- Improve the processes - Before you look to automate these processes, you must first calculate whether they are necessary and if they are, assess whether they can be simplified.
+Many processes can grow organically as the business grows but are often not optimised.

 - Choose your partners - There are many organisations that provide RPA services and solutions.
-Things to consider when choosing one are 1.
-The total cost of ownership; this includes initial setup cost, ongoing vendor license or service fees and maintenance costs.
-2. Ease of implementation and control/calibration.
-3. Security, often RPA is used to augment an organisation’s core software systems so security must be at the forefront of any partner choice.
-4. Vendor experience, have they got experience delivering this to other organisations of a similar size?
-5. Vendor support, what level of support will you require once the bots have been implemented?
+Things to consider when choosing one are 1) The total cost of ownership; this includes initial setup cost, ongoing vendor license or service fees, and maintenance costs.
+2) Ease of implementation and control/calibration.
+3) Security - often RPA is used to augment an organisation’s core software systems so security must be at the forefront of any partner choice.
+4) Vendor experience - do they have experience delivering this effectively to other organisations of a similar size?
+5) Vendor support, what level of support will you require once the bots have been implemented?
 Here you need to assess the technical competence of your own teams in order to determine the level of support you require.

 - Develop your solution - Usually, a process map is created.
-Here subject matter expert input from your organisation is critical while preparing the process map.
-This is especially relevant if the process is not well documented.
+A subject matter expert input from your organisation is critical here while preparing the process map.
+This is especially relevant if the process is not a well documented one.
 In our experience, a significant number of processes have grown or evolved organically and are therefore not well documented.
 Once the role of RPA bots in the process is clarified, RPA bots can be programmed.

-- Test your solution - Create test scenarios – Here you need to verify the automation has been developed according to the business rules documented in the design documents.
+- Test your solution - Create test scenarios – At this stage you need to verify that automation has been developed according to the business rules documented in the design documents.
 The key to having good test scenarios is to make sure they are clear, concise and cover each business rule.
 Test scripts are made up of numerous test cases with a variety of explicit outcomes.
 It is typically in an Excel format and will contain the test scenarios, input data requirements for testing the scenarios, expected and actual results, and a pass or fail column.

 By following these 10 best practices you too can avoid the mistakes that others have made when implementing automation tools!